United States Bankruptcy Court

 Judge Bason’s Self‐Calendar Procedures

-STEP 2 – Review the Posted Calendar: Choose a date listed on the current posted calendar (which is frequently updated) that corresponds to your type of matter.
+STEP 2 – Review the Posted Calendar: Choose a date listed on the current posted calendar entitled "Judge Bason's Hearing Dates" (which is frequently updated) that corresponds to your type of matter.
 Only calendar times with green boxes next to the type of matter are open for self-calendaring.
 The following table lists the types of matters for which self-calendaring is available, and their corresponding abbreviations:

 STEP 4 – Check for Tentative Rulings: See Judge Bason’s Procedures regarding when and how to check for tentative rulings, and what to do if you disagree with the tentative ruling.

-STEP 5 – Submit Proposed Orders (after the hearing): The prevailing party should submit a proposed order (unless otherwise instructed by the Court).
-Attorneys must prepare and lodge their orders in compliance with the Court’s Lodged Order Upload (“LOU”) procedures, including LBR 9020-1 and the Court Manual at sections 4-1 and following, except in those rare instances when attorneys are authorized to file papers non- electronically.
-Such attorneys, and unrepresented parties, may bring a paper original of the proposed order to the hearing, together with whatever notice of entry, copies and envelopes may be required, so that the judge can sign the order at the hearing if your motion is granted.
+STEP 5 – Submit Proposed Orders (after the hearing): The prevailing party should lodge a proposed order (unless otherwise instructed by the Court).
+Attorneys must prepare and lodge their orders in compliance with the Court’s Lodged Order Upload (“LOU”) procedures, including LBR 9020-1 and the Court Manual at sections 4-1 and following, except in those rare instances when attorneys are authorized to file papers non-electronically.
+Such attorneys, and unrepresented parties, may bring a paper original of the proposed order to the hearing, together with whatever copies and envelopes may be required, so that the judge can sign the order at the hearing if the motion is granted.
 Do not submit any proposed order prior to the hearing.
 (You may, however, serve the proposed order on other parties, if you wish to afford them an opportunity to review the form of the order before the hearing.)

-Printable version of Judge Bason's Self Calendaring Instructions
+Printable version of Judge Bason's Self Calendaring Instruction

 Available Self-Calendaring Hearing Dates